The toughest Deathloop puzzle hides loads of stuff to make finishing the game easier

 - Delivery booth codes to access on demand delivery of cranks, batteries, turrets and null field generators.

-- The maintenance tunnel code so you can get from hanger 1 to hanger 2 and sneak up on Harriet in Karl's Bay (if you have the gas immunity Trinket).
+- The maintenance tunnel code so you can get from hangar 1 to hangar 2 and sneak up on Harriet in Karl's Bay (if you have the gas immunity Trinket).

 - Info that Egor's Aether slab gets you past security systems like turrets and cameras.